 - BetterBibTeX has already done its thing so I copy the citation key over into my document using the pandoc citation syntax e.g.

-- Atom’s autosuggest magically starts suggesting it to me whenever I start typing
+- My text editor’s autosuggest magically starts suggesting it to me whenever I start typing

 @in case I need to type it again.

 When I’m done writing for a bit or want to check how a paragraph reads I’ll export the Zotero collection used for my thesis into